The Wren’s Nest, West

 In and around Marsh’s Quarry

-These first two photographs below are from the late 1950s and were probably intended to be ‘winter scene snaps’ but fortunately they have provided rare images of this exposure before it was decimated in 1961 when the pillars supporting the roof of the underlying cavern were blown out with the use of opencast gelignite and dynamite.
+These first two photographs below are from the late 1950s and provide rare images of this exposure before it was decimated in 1961 when the pillars supporting the roof of the underlying cavern were blown out with the use of opencast gelignite and dynamite.

 After 1961 the now dislodged beds still showed the Lower Quarried Limestone Member/Nodular Member succession but in 1984 concerns were raised about the stability of the rock face and consequently the exposure of the Lower Quarried Limestone Member was demolished with the use of explosives.